aawarner/CNAT/README.md

 When using the G, P, or D method the program will import the IP addresses in creds.json and make the instructed API call on all corresponding devices.
+The first IP address in creds.json should still be entered as a cli argument.

 **Examples**